 "There will always be a minority who is well informed, and a majority that uses it to suit their purposes," Ortiz added.
 “It's important that people celebrate, even without a real understanding of Cinco de Mayo's historical context."

-Bernd Debusmann Jr. is a freelance writer based in Mexico City.
+Bernd Debusmann Jr. is a freelance journalist in Mexico City.